Seth-Wolfgang/PyVSparse/README.md

 Dependancies
 - numpy
-- setuptools
+- scipy
-- ninja
+- scikit-build
 - cmake
-- python 3.8 or higher
+- python 3.9 or higher

 Install with Pip by using